ITRS-Group/cordial/integrations/servicenow/README.md

   * `Username` **Router Only**
     The Service Now API username.
   * `Password` **Router Only**
-    A cleartext password for the user above.
+    A password for the user above.
 This takes precedence over `PasswordFile` below.
+Passwords can be encoded using Geneos style `+encs+...` AES256 values.
+The format is documented in [config.ExpandString()](https://pkg.go.dev/github.com/itrs-group/cordial/pkg/config#Config.ExpandString).
+Keyfiles and encoded strings can be created either using the details in the [Secure Passwords](https://docs.itrsgroup.com/docs/geneos/6.0.0/Gateway_Reference_Guide/gateway_secure_passwords.htm) documentation or by using the [`geneos`](https://github.com/ITRS-Group/cordial/tree/main/tools/geneos) tool's `aes` commands.
-  * `PasswordFile` **Router Only** **Deprecated**
+  * `PasswordFile` **Router Only** - **Deprecated**
     A path to a file containing the plain text password for the user above.
 This file should be protected with Linux permissions 0600 to prevent unauthorised access.
 If a tilde (`~`) is the first character then the path is relative to the user home directory. e.g. `~/.snowpw`
-    This setting has been deprecated in favour of full support for value expansion via [config.ExpandString()](https://pkg.go.dev/github.com/itrs-group/cordial/pkg/config#Config.ExpandString) which supports Geneos formatted AES256 encoded passwords.
+    This setting has been deprecated in favour of encoded value expansion for `Password` above.
   * `ClientID` **Router Only**
   * `ClientSecret` **Router Only**
     If these configuration values are supplied then the router will use a 2-legged OAuth2 flow to obtain a token and auto refresh token.
 This requires OAuth to be configured and enabled in your Service Now instance.
-OAuth is not attempted if the instance name contains a dot (`.`) which hints that you are using a non-SaaS/cloud instance.
+OAuth is not attempted if the instance name contains a dot (`.`) which indicates that you are using a non-SaaS/cloud instance.
+    `ClientSecret` can be encoded like `Password` above.
     See the following document for more information:
     * <https://docs.servicenow.com/bundle/rome-platform-administration/page/administer/security/task/t_SettingUpOAuth.html>
     Note: You must still supply a suitable username and password as documented in the following: